o-murphy/py-ballisticcalc/docs/concepts/munition/ammo.md

     use_powder_sensitivity=True,
 )
 ```
-In this example, we use calls to `Unit` to initialize `Ammo` fields with specific unit types.
+In this example, we use [Unit][py_ballisticcalc.unit.Unit] helpers to initialize [Ammo][py_ballisticcalc.munition.Ammo] fields with specific units.
-We also can do it using `float`'s then fields will be initialized with unit types defined in `PreferredUnit` class,
+We also can do it using `float` values, in which case those attributes will be initialized with unit types defined by [`PreferredUnits`][py_ballisticcalc.unit.PreferredUnits] class.
-or we can directly specify the dimension with referencing to dimension type class

-Fields of a `Ammo` can be accessed as normal attributes of `ammo` instance

-Ammo instance is mutable object and field values can be changed through attribute assignment

-!!! warning
-    Direct values assignment to attributes of `ammo` is restricted and not recommended, it can be not reinitialized properly after that

-Weapon possess the following methods and attributes:

-* [`dm`][py_ballisticcalc.munition.Ammo.dm]: DragModel for projectile
-* [`mv`][py_ballisticcalc.munition.Ammo.mv]: Muzzle Velocity
-* [`powder_temp`][py_ballisticcalc.munition.Ammo.powder_temp]: Baseline temperature that produces the given mv
-* [`temp_modifier`][py_ballisticcalc.munition.Ammo.temp_modifier]: Change in velocity w temperature: % per 15°C.
-* [`use_powder_sensitivity`][py_ballisticcalc.munition.Ammo.use_powder_sensitivity]: Flag to enable adjusting muzzle velocity to powder temperature
-* [`calc_powder_sens`][py_ballisticcalc.munition.Ammo.calc_powder_sens]: Method to calculate powder temperature sensitivity coefficient
-* [`get_velocity_for_temp`][py_ballisticcalc.munition.Ammo.get_velocity_for_temp]: Method to get adjusted muzzle velocity to powder sensitivity

-!!! note
-    See the API documentation of [`Ammo`][py_ballisticcalc.munition.Ammo] for the class definition including a full list of methods and attributes.